Andy53/ERC.Xdbg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --FindNRP`
 &nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --FindNRP 2 true` Generates FindNRP table after searching for the extended NRP in Unicode format.

+`--Rop`
+Attempts to build a ROP chain for the current process.
+Current implementation will only work on 32 bit applications and only utilizes VirtualAlloc.
+&nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --Rop`

+`--RopGadgets`
+Generates lists of ROP gadgets from within the current process.
+Lists are saved to the working directory.
+&nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --RopGadgets`

 `--Reset`
 Returns the plugin to a default status.
 Resets all client variables and configurations.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --reset`